kkruecke/cplus-documentation/notes/variadic-templates.rst

 +++++++++++++++++++++++++++++++++++

 Each tail element in the recursive tuple data structure is copy constructed.
-We really want a tuple constructor that takes forwarding references so that both lvalue and rvalue constructor parameters, for each element of the tuple, can be forwarded to the element's constructor.
+We really want a tuple constructor that takes forwarding references so that both lvalue and rvalue constructor parameters, for each element of the tuple, can be forwarded to the element's constructors.
 This template member function constructor does that:

 .. code-block:: cpp